ilanschnell/bitarray/README.rst

-Unless, explicitly converting to machine representation, using the ``tobytes``, ``frombytes``, ``tofile`` and ``fromfile`` methods, the bit endianness will have no effect on any computation, and you can safely ignore setting the endianness, and other details of this section.
+Unless, explicitly converting to machine representation, using the ``tobytes``, ``frombytes``, ``tofile`` and ``fromfile`` methods, the bit endianness will have no effect on any computation, and one can safely ignore setting the endianness, and other details of this section.